 An application for HOME is required.
 To apply, please fill out the application found here.

 In addition to the online form, applicants must upload two additional documents in order for their application to be considered complete:

 - SAT/ACT scores

 - High school transcript

 These items can be uploaded at the bottom of the application.
-Online applications, along with the required application materials noted above, must be received by Monday, August 3, at 5:00 p.m.
+Online applications, along with the required application materials noted above, must be received no later than Monday, August 31, at 5:00 p.m.
 (Eastern).
-The required application materials noted above can be submitted after the application deadline, but must be received by Monday, August 17.
-If you are unable to upload these documents by August 17, please email firstname.lastname@example.org to let us know.
+If you are unable to upload these documents by August 31, please email firstname.lastname@example.org to let us know.

 Due to limited space, this is a selective program.
 Each year, we aim to bring to campus a diverse group of students from different backgrounds and experiences.
 Participation in HOME is not an indication of any admissions decision and your application to Johns Hopkins will not be negatively impacted if you are unable to attend HOME.
 Don’t hesitate to contact us at the email address noted above if you have any questions.